 The European conflict ended in May 1945, the Pacific war in August.
 Although clothes rationing lasted until 1947, things slowly began returning to normal.
 Clothing manufacturers such as Fashions Limited, whose women’s garment output had been greatly reduced due to the fact they were also making service uniforms, were able to resume pre-war production.
 Nylons arrived in the shops, veiling and flowers reappeared on hats, dresses eventually got their swish back and coats their swing.
 Reflecting the new optimism, C. Smith’s in Wellington opened a dedicated sportswear department with brightly coloured awnings and stocked it with play-clothes and bare-midriff swimsuits 'for fun in the sun'.

 New Zealand fashion didn’t die during the war, it just took a nap.
 The garment industry, initially slow to respond to the implications of Christian Dior’s New Look (1947), finally recognised their importance.
 1940s austerity gave way to 1950s femininity, signalling a return to fashionable elegance for the foreseeable future.

 Text by Cecilie Geary.
-Banner image by Clifton Firth, courtesy of Sir George Grey Special Collections, Auckland Libraries, 34-M7E1.
+Banner image by Clifton Firth, courtesy of Auckland Libraries Heritage Collections, 34-M7E1.